/silver:bugfix

 /silver:bugfix Login form throws 500 on empty password field

 Silver Bullet presents triage options.
 You select A (known symptom, unknown fix).
-SB invokes systematic-debugging to form a hypothesis, then gsd:debug to investigate.
-Root cause found → write failing regression test → plan fix → execute → review → verify → ship.
+SB invokes /silver:debug to form and test a root-cause hypothesis.
+Root cause found → failing regression test → AF-PLAN / AF-EXECUTEWF-POST-EXEC-GATES → ship.